daglem/reDIP-SID/README.md

 Designs for the iCE40UP5K FPGA can be processed by [yosys](https://github.com/YosysHQ/yosys/) and [nextpnr](https://github.com/YosysHQ/nextpnr/).

-The board is supported by the DFU [Nitro Bootloader](https://github.com/no2fpga/no2bootloader/), facilitating simple updates over USB.
+The board is supported by the DFU [Nitro Bootloader](https://github.com/no2fpga/no2bootloader/), facilitating simple updates over USB using e.g. [dfu-util](http://dfu-util.sourceforge.net/).

 ## General use